 This is the beauty of it really!
 It allows you to get really creative with the fillings.

-The most time consuming in making this beautiful sushi cake at home is the chopping and getting the fillings ready which ultimately is super easy, so all in all this is a lot of writing, but when it comes to actually doing it it’s a lot easier than it may look or sound at first.
+The most time-consuming in making this beautiful sushi cake at home is the chopping and getting the fillings ready which ultimately is super easy, so all in all this is a lot of writing, but when it comes to actually do it it’s a lot easier than it may look or sound at first.

 Decide on what ingredients you want to use or have and get going.
 Here, in this recipe is an idea of some, most liked by us but there are many, many more you could try.

 Homemade sushi cake